Onuphrius: Name variants

 His name appears very variously as Onuphrius, Onouphrius, Onofrius and in different languages as Onofre (Portuguese, Spanish), Onofrei (Romanian), Onofrio (Italian), etc. In Arabic, the saint was known as Abū Nufir (ابو نفر) or as Nofer (نوفر), which, besides being a variant of the name Onuphrius, also means "herbivore".
 Onuphrius and Onofrio are sometimes Anglicized as Humphrey, an unrelated name that is usually given a Germanic etymology.

 Folklore

 Sicilians pray to Saint Onuphrius when they have lost something.
-The prayer has many variants but it generally mentions the miraculous properties of Saint Onuphrius' hair.
+The prayer has many variants, but it generally mentions the miraculous properties of Saint Onuphrius' hair.
 It is widely accepted that repeating the prayer whilst looking for something like keys, a misplaced ring, or anything else, will greatly help in finding it sooner.

-St Onophrius' remains (Reliquary) are held in a sanctuary at Sutera (Sicily) where a feast is held in his honor every 1st Sunday of August and the saint's remains are carried around the town with a priest, marching band and pilgrims.
+St Onophrius' remains (Reliquary) are held in a sanctuary at Sutera (Sicily), where a feast is held in his honour every 1st Sunday of August and the saint's remains are carried around the town with a priest, marching band and pilgrims.